kangboli/scdm_dataset/README.md

-Dataset for testing SCDM.jl
+Dataset for testing SCDM.jl and WTP.jl

-The examples are replicates of the following study
+The examples are replicates from the study:

+Automated high-throughput Wannierisation

 https://www.nature.com/articles/s41524-020-0312-y